-A third spatial opposition is that between barren 'inside', 'interior' (also 'inner self') and kanpo 'outside', 'exterior' (obviously borrowed from Spanish campo 'field').
+A third spatial opposition is that between barren "inside", "interior" (also "inner self") and kanpo "outside", "exterior" (obviously borrowed from Spanish campo "field").
 The declension of barren is regular, with the sole provision that before the endings -tik and -ra epenthetical e insertion may or may not occur: barrendik or barrenetik, barrena or barrenera; but always barreneraino and barrenerantz.
 Some examples are:

-gela txikiaren barrenean: inside the small room

-eliz barrenean: inside the church, within the church

-zortzi egun barrenean: within eight days leize baten barrenera: (to) inside a cave mahuka barrendik: from inside the sleeve, down the sleeve munduan barrena: through the world, throughout the world oihanean barrena: through the forest, throughout the forest through the book, throughout the book.
-Throughout the book.
+gela txikiaren barrenean: eliz barrenean: zortzi egun barrenean: leize baten barrenera: mahuka barrendik: inside the small room inside the church, within the church within eight days (to) inside a cave from inside the sleeve, down the sleeve munduan barrena: oihanean barrena: liburuan barrena: kaleetan barrena: hezurretan barrena: through the world, throughout the world through the forest, throughout the forest through the book, throughout the book11 through the streets through the bones

-The allative barrena (or its northern variant barna, but not barrenera) following an inessive noun phrase serves to express the meaning 'through' or 'throughout'.
-(Compare the phrases kalean gora 'up the street' and kalean behera 'down the street', constructions which the learner is assumed to be already familiar with.)
+The allative barrena (or its northern variant barna, but not barrenera) following an inessive noun phrase serves to express the meaning "through" or "throughout".
+(Compare the phrases kalean gora "up the street" and kalean behera "down the street", constructions which the learner is assumed to be already familiar with.)